BrunoZell/AskFi.Sdk/docs/sdk.md

 Note that this process does not add any information to the system.
 It just transforms the shape of available information into usually more useful data types.

 Via `Perspective.Query`, an instance of `IPerspectiveQueries` can be obtained that serves as a window into the basket of all observations available to the system.
-It defines functions like `latest<'Perception>` to obtain the latest observation of perception classification `'Perception`.
-Or `since<'Perception>` which iterates all observations of the requested perception type since a passed timestamp.
+It defines functions like `latest<'Percept>` to obtain the latest observation of percept classification `'Percept`.
+Or `since<'Percept>` which iterates all observations of the requested percept type since a passed timestamp.

 [Queries](./queries.md) can call other _Queries_ during their execution.
 The Runtime ensures that results are adequately cached such that the domain modeller can focus on the transformations themself and not on the performance of those implementations.